Voice Messages

 With voice.enabled: false, audio messages are still surfaced as attachments with the fallback prompt.

-Enabling voice adds STT and command-recognition on top of that attachment flow.
+Enabling voice adds STT and transcript normalization on top of that attachment flow.

-With voice.visible_router_echo: true, the router also posts the normalized transcript or fallback text for inspection when it is present in the room and allowed to reply.
+With voice.visible_router_echo: true and voice.enabled: true, the router immediately posts a transcription placeholder and replaces that message with the normalized transcript or fallback text when it is present in the room and allowed to reply.

 STT Providers